Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Both hemispheres can abstract either level of representation, but they differ in how efficiently they handle each level.
 - The right is better at the big picture, the left is more detail oriented.
 ![Figure 4.27](figure4-27.png)
-- Theory of mind: the ability to understand that other people have thoughts, beliefs, and desires.
+- *Theory of mind*: the ability to understand that other people have thoughts, beliefs, and desires.
 - Several fMRI studies show that the critical component of the theory of mind, the attribution of beliefs to another person, is localized to the right hemisphere.
 - This is shocking because this means that split-brain patients should talk as if they lack social and moral reasoning but they talk as if they are normal.
 - The left hemisphere deals with speaking and without information about the theory of mind, the patient should speak without regarding other people.